lewsea/lewsea/README.md

   ### I'm Luis an aspiring Front-End Web Developer, learning how to build websites for over a year now.
   🌱  Things that I'm currently working on:
         <br>
       - I'm currently doing some WordPress Theme Development.
+      - I also do some Shopify Development.
 <img src="https://vincentgarreau.com/particles.js/assets/img/kbLd9vb_new.gif"  width="100%" height="200px"/>